This is our review of the HSBC Premier Mastercard credit card.

 The geographic base of these airlines is, perhaps not surprisingly, a good fit with HSBC’s main business focus these days.
 Note the lack of any US airline partners.

-I cannot find this list of airlines anywhere on the general HSBC website now so you will have to take our word for it.
+I cannot find this list of airlines anywhere on the general HSBC website.
+You can see it in this PDF brochure.

-At 0.5 Avios point per £1 spent, the HSBC Premier Mastercard is the easiest way to earn Avios via a free Visa or Mastercard.
+At 0.5 Avios point per £1 spent, the HSBC Premier Mastercard is the best way to earn Avios via a free Visa or Mastercard.

 What is an Avios point worth?